Melvin Calvin

-Melvin Ellis Calvin (April 8, 1912 – January 8, 1997) was an American biochemist known for discovering the Calvin cycle along with Andrew Benson and James Bassham, for which he was awarded the 1961 Nobel Prize in Chemistry.
+Melvin Ellis Calvin (April 8, 1911 – January 8, 1997) was an American biochemist known for discovering the Calvin cycle along with Andrew Benson and James Bassham, for which he was awarded the 1961 Nobel Prize in Chemistry.
 He spent most of his five-decade career at the University of California, Berkeley.

 Early life and education

 Melvin Calvin was born in St. Paul, Minnesota, the son of Elias Calvin and Rose Herwitz, Jewish immigrants from the Russian Empire (now known as Lithuania and Georgia).

 At an early age, Melvin Calvin’s family moved to Detroit, MI where his parents ran a grocery store to earn their living.
 Melvin Calvin was often found exploring his curiosity by looking through all of the products that made up their shelves.
-Something he quickly recognized is the importance of chemistry to everyday products and our daily lives.

 After he graduated from Central High School in 1928, he went on to study at Michigan College of Mining and Technology (now known as Michigan Technological University) where he received the school’s first Bachelors of Science in Chemistry.
 He went on to earn his Ph.D. at the University of Minnesota in 1935.
-While under the mentorship of George Glocker, he studied and wrote his thesis electron affinity of halogens.
+While under the mentorship of George Glocker, he studied and wrote his thesis on the electron affinity of halogens.
 He was invited to join the lab of Michael Polanyi as a Post Doctoral student at the University of Manchester.
 The two years he spent at the lab were focused on studying the structure and behavior of organic molecules.
-In 1942, He married Marie Genevieve Jemtegaard, and they had two daughters, Elin Sowie and Karole, and a son, Noel.
+In 1942, He married Marie Genevieve Jemtegaard, and they had three daughters, Elin, Sowie, and Karole, and a son, Noel.